We all have to buy groceries. And while some of us rush in, get what we came for, and head to the cashier, we often tend to leave money on the table.

 At one point, I stuck to the same store week in and week out.
 But, I found that by checking the ads, I had a better chance at saving more money if I shopped at the store that had more deals that week on things I needed.

 Being loyal to one store doesn’t help you find the best deals on your groceries.
+Instead, be loyal to your budget and check out your local ads so you know what’s on sale so you save as much money as possible.

 3- Stock up on staple items

-In conjunction with browsing your local ads, look for the lowest prices on the items you use the most.
+Along with browsing your local ads, look for the lowest prices on the items you use the most.

 Have a stockpile of your staple items so that you only have to shop for fresh veggies and dairy.